Abrasel-Nacional/opendelivery-v2/README.md

 - Orders
 - Merchant
 - Logistics
-- CRM
+- Customer (including Reviews and Loyalty modules — not separate extensions)
-- Indoor Extension
+- Indoor Extension (of Orders)
-- Loyalty Extension
 - Core protocol and security

 Each capability is designed to be: